Jerry West – Height, Vertical Jump, Reach, Wingspan

 These factors combined allowed Jerry West to leap higher than many of his competitors during games.

-As we explore further, it becomes clear just how much this skill set set him apart in the NBA’s golden era.
+As we explore further, it becomes clear how much this skill set set him apart in the NBA’s golden era.

 How Jerry West’s Vertical Jump Set Him Apart in the NBA’s Golden Era